CICIFLY/Data_Engineering_Project_Portfolio/Capstone_Project/readme.md

 ## Project Instruction

+* a very important step is to compress the datasets from workspace to a single zip file and upload to s3 bucket :
+* this is the command :
+   zip -r /home/workspace/data.zip /data/18-83510-I94-Data-2016

 ### Step 1: Scope the Project and Gather Data

     Since the scope of the project will be highly dependent on the data, these two things happen simultaneously.
-In this step, you’ll:

-    Identify and gather the data you'll be using for your project (at least two sources and more than 1 million rows).
-See Project Resources for ideas of what data you can use.
+    In this step, I’ll: Identify and gather the data I'll be using for my project(at least two sources and more than 1 million rows.)

-    Explain what end use cases you'd like to prepare the data for (e.g., analytics table, app back-end, source-of-truth database, etc.)
+    I picked I94 immigration and us-cities-demographics two datasets from the provided datasets.

+    The main purpose is for analytics .
+The following questions are what I try to answer through this project
+    * which coutry sends the most visitors to US in year 2016?
+    * which cities in US attract the most visitors in year 2016 ?
+    * which visa type is the most popular in 2016 ?
+    * Which race has the most number of immigrants to US?

 ### Step 2: Explore and Assess the Data